mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

 # Intro

-For the past few years I used Squarespace to blog.
-It's a slick product, but it felt dishonest, like buying herbs from the grocery store when I can grow my own.
-I should be able to use a standard static site generator and figure out how to host my own site.
-Plus I think I miss my technical writer days at AWS when I spent the workday in markdown files.
+For the past few years, I used Squarespace to blog.
+It's a slick product, but it felt a little wasteful, like buying herbs from the grocery store when I can grow my own.
+I felt I should be able to use a standard static site generator and figure out how to host my own site.
+Plus, I think I miss my technical writer days at AWS when I spent the workday in markdown files.

-So, what to do?
+So, what to do....

 # Setup

 Let's move 3 years of writing and images to a [hexo](https://hexo.io/) site.

 I recently sold my Mac Mini as I wanted to build a new PC.
-Sometimes you just get tired of the same old interfaces and want a change, and boy, Windows 11 sure offered a change.
+Sometimes you just get tired of the same old interfaces and want a change of scenery.

-However, I'm not particulary fond of developing on Windows, so I installed [WSL on Windows](https://ubuntu.com/desktop/wsl) to get back to a more familiar set of commands.
+Unfortunately, I'm not particulary fond of developing on Windows, so I installed [WSL on Windows](https://ubuntu.com/desktop/wsl) to get back to a more familiar set of commands.
 There was a year period of my life there (2016-2017?) where I distrohopped regularly -- I used everything from Ubuntu to Arch to my personal favorite [Elementary OS](https://elementary.io/).
+I blame this on my time at Amazon (where we had Windows machines that ran Ubuntu in VMs) and CrowdStrike (where I made great friendships with kernel devs across all 3 major platforms).

 The basic plan: